tomaxsas/remote-flash/README.md

 # Remote flash helper

-Currently works with TGflash on BMW via ENET.
+Currently works with TGflash on BMW via ENET cable.

+>[!IMPORTANT]
-Use this tool at your own risk!!!
+>Use this tool at your own risk!!!
+>
+>Require stable Internet and VPN connection.
+>
+>Not responsible for damaged ECU.

 ## Setup